roboticsuic/UIC-duino-hand/Description.md

 - **For 3D printing**:
   - PLA for the entire hand except the junctions that are of TPU.
   - Ultimaker 2+.
   - Sandpaper.
-(To polish the final pieces).
 - **For the electronics of the hand**:
   - Arduino MKR 1000 WIFI.
   - Servo motors.
   - Cthulhu Shield sensor.
   - Arduino cables.
   - Straw / 3D printed tube.
-(To guide the thread from the fingers to the servo).
   - Fishing line.
+- **For Unity 3D**:
+  - Unity software.

 _Definitions_: